sticklerm3/My-Siri-iOS-shortcuts/README.md

 > Just some shortcuts for iOS I wanted to share.

-Thanks for checking out my first attempt at shortcuts and GitHub!
+Thanks for checking out my first attempt at shortcuts for iOS!
 So far, I have a few that I’ve made.
 The first two I'm sharing I made for when I drive for Uber.
 When I accept a new passenger I always find myself doing the same tasks so I set these up to automate the process.
 The music one I made to make a QR code for songs in apple music, for sharing with friends and for my DayOne journal, hopefully, DayOne shortcuts coming soon!

 ## Installation